transloadit/uppy-server/README.md

   - oauthDoamin - if you have multiple instances of uppy server with different(and maybe dynamic) subdomains, you can set a master domain(e.g `sub1.mydomain.com`) to handle your oauth authentication for you.
 This would then redirect to the slave subdomain with the required credentials on completion.
   - validHosts - if you are setting a master `oauthDomain`, you need to set a list of valid hosts, so the master oauth handler can validate the host of the uppy instance requesting the authentication.
 This is basically a list of valid domains running your uppy server instances.
 The list may also contain regex patterns. e.g `['sub2.mydomain.com', 'sub3.mydomain.com', '(\\w+).mydomain.com']`

+5. **sendSelfEndpoint(optional)** - This is basically the same as the `server.host + server.path` attributes.
+The major reason for this attributes is that, when set, it adds the value as the `i-am` header of every request response.

-5. customProviders - This option enables you add custom providers along with the already supported providers.
+6. **customProviders(optional)** - This option enables you add custom providers along with the already supported providers.
 [See](#adding-custom-providers) for more.

 ### Adding Custom Providers